rust-random/book/src/contrib-scope.md

 -   performance and features of the generator
 -   scope of the project
 -   reception and third-party review of the algorithm

-## New distributions

-Currently the `rand` lib and [`statrs`](https://github.com/boxtown/statrs) have significant overlap in that both libraries implement sampling for many of the same statistical distributions.
-Because of this, we are reluctant to accept new sampling algorithms in Rand itself.
-This issue is not yet resolved (see #290).